hpennington/Inertia/user_guides/docs/reference/swiftui-api.md

 ## Types you are unlikely to need

-`Node`, `Tree`, `AnimationSignal`, `InertiaMessage`, `InertiaSchemaWrapper` and `InertiaWebSocketServer` are public because the editor talks to them over the wire.
+`Node`, `Tree`, `AnimationSignal`, `InertiaMessage`, `InertiaSchemaWrapper` and `InertiaWebSocketClient` are public because the editor talks to them over the wire.
 They are part of the editor protocol rather than the app-facing API, and can change without that being a breaking change for apps.

-`InertiaWebSocketServer.shared.setEnabled(_:)` opens and closes the editor channel for the whole process. `InertiaContainer` calls it from its `dev` flag on appear, and the server refuses to start a listener until it has been enabled, so you should not need to call it yourself unless you are driving the runtime without a container.
+`InertiaWebSocketClient.shared.setEnabled(_:host:port:)` opens and closes the editor channel for the whole process. `InertiaContainer` calls it from its `dev` flag on appear, and the client refuses to dial until it has been enabled, so you should not need to call it yourself unless you are driving the runtime without a container.

+The `host` defaults to `127.0.0.1`, which is what a simulator needs — it shares the Mac's network stack.
+A runtime on a physical device has to be pointed at the Mac's address on the local network instead.

 `InertiaViewModel` is also public and exposes `trigger`, `cancel` and `restart`, but the three are currently no-ops left over from an earlier schema, and `InertiaContainer` does